r00t4M0NK/BFHBP_pbc/README.md

 - Step 4.
 To add the CyberSecurity Layer (CSL), refer to /tools/bin/cyberhacktoolsinstall.sh (here in GitHub) in chapter "For Downloading parts" with 10 steps.
 - Step 5.
 Enjoy.

+  ==> refer to the document PDF "Comet_User_Guide.pdf" with some pictures and a better view for processes in order to install each component.

 [ESTIMATED TIME]

 - First Full Run: 180 mn